-Canadian Paralympic Committee Names Elisabeth Walker-Young Assistant Chef de Mission for London 2012
+This morning the Canadian Paralympic Committee named four-time Paralympian Elisabeth Walker-Young as Canada’s Assistant Chef de Mission for the London 2012 Paralympic Summer Games.

 After captivating our attention in Vancouver last February, the Paralympics have been growing in popularity thanks to the outstanding performances by our athletes.
 I had the chance to chat with Elisabeth today to find out about her new role assisting Dr. GaÃ©tan Tardif, Chef de Mission, and how things are looking heading into the next Summer Games.